Automation Testing Guide: How and Why to Automate Manual Testing

 Taras Oleksyn, Head of AQA, TestFort

 Over the past few years, the software industry has been witnessing a trend of low-code and no-code QA automation tools emerging as a way to increase the efficiency and speed up the automation testing process.
-However, some view low-code tools not just as an enhancement to the traditional automated software testing techniques, but also as an alternative that can potentially replace software test automation processes we use today.
+However, some view low-code tools not just as an enhancement to the traditional automated software testing technique, but also as an alternative that can potentially replace software test automation processes we use today.
 So, can we expect low-code and no-code automation testing tools to take over traditional automation techniques?

 The general consensus among automation testing engineers is that while low-code and codeless testing platforms can be very helpful for specific test runs, a mature automation project cannot survive on the record and playback feature alone.
 As of right now, the functionality of low-code and no-code tools is limited, so they can be viewed as an additional way to enhance the testing cycle, not replace code-based automation completely.

 “In my experience, low-code, no-code, and AI-based tools now make up around a half of all testing automation tools.
 And they definitely have their uses, meaning they can make the testing process significantly easier and more effective.
-However, they are not replacing traditional automation techniques any time soon.
+However, they are not replacing traditional automation techniques anytime soon.
 For starters, they make it very challenging to maintain the test cases when the application changes.
 And that already makes them unusable for long-term projects.”

 Maxim Khimiy, Automation QA Lead, TestFort